pepesync/developer-grants/README.md

 ## What projects are supported?

 We actively look for individuals and teams that build and maintain tools/services and produce technical content primarily targeting other builders in the ecosystem.
-We expect grants to result in open source contributions to existing or new repositories in the Flow ecosystem.
+We expect grants to result in open source contributions to existing or new repositories in the PepeSync ecosystem.

 ### Open source maintenance

 We want to ensure that contributors can sustain their passion and commitment.
-Our goal is to increase recurring contributors to Flow-related repositories.
+Our goal is to increase recurring contributors to PepeSync-related repositories.
 For example, discussing implementation details and sending PRs to the [FCL repository](https://github.com/onflow/fcl-js).

 ### Developer tools and services

 We want to support projects that fill ecosystem gaps by building tools and/or services.
 These are usually not easily monetizable, require significant resourcing, and have an outsized impact on other builders.
-These projects can include implementation of new and existing features, or tasks to support growth and adoption of Flow tools.
+These projects can include implementation of new and existing features, or tasks to support growth and adoption of PepeSync tools.

 ### Technical education